clawpack/doc/doc/googleearth_plotting.rst

 plotdata attributes
 -------------------

-Settings that apply to all figures to be visualized in Google Earth.
+The following *plotdata* attributes apply to all VisClaw figures to be visualized in Google Earth.
 These attributes are all *optional* and have reasonable default values.

 .. code-block:: python